Escape the Cold in These 7 Countries Where It’s Summer Right Now

 Australia

-Increasingly accessible due to new direct flights from the United States is Queensland’s capital city of Brisbane, which enjoys balmy seasonal highs in the mid-80s Fahrenheit this season.
-The country’s third-largest—but often-overlooked—city is set to host the 2032 Summer Olympics, and it’s preparing for its turn on the international stage with major developments like the upcoming $2.4 billion Queen’s Wharf district, which will start its phased opening in April and include the continent’s first Rosewood hotel.
-It’ll join the Calile, a modernist-inspired newcomer that we included on our Stay List of the world’s best new hotels in 2019.
+Increasingly accessible due to new direct flights from the United States is Queensland’s capital city of Brisbane, which enjoys seasonal highs in the mid-80s Fahrenheit during this season.
+The often-overlooked city is set to host the 2032 Summer Olympics, and it’s preparing for its turn on the international stage with major developments like the $2.3 billion Queen’s Wharf district.

-From this northern gateway, you can have your pick of Queensland’s varied offerings: Go north for the Daintree Rainforest and the Great Barrier Reef; south for the Gold Coast and its collection of beachfront resorts (like the new Langham); east for offshore islands like Moreton Island, with its shipwrecks and the world’s tallest coastal sand dunes; and west for the Outback, where you can visit the largest collection of Australian dinosaur fossils on the planet.
+From this northern gateway, you can have your pick of the state’s varied offerings.
+Go north for the Daintree Rainforest and the Great Barrier Reef; south for the Gold Coast and its collection of beachfront resorts (like the new Langham); east for offshore islands like Moreton Island, with its shipwrecks and the world’s tallest coastal sand dunes; and west for the Outback, where you can visit the largest collection of Australian dinosaur fossils.

-For slightly more moderate temperatures, head farther south to Tasmania, which increasingly has something to offer for every kind of traveler, including Hobart’s boundary-breaking Museum of Old and New Art (which boasts architecture almost as daring as its collection) and the design-forward the Tasman, a Luxury Collection Hotel.
+For slightly more moderate temperatures, head south to Tasmania, where you’ll find Hobart’s boundary-breaking Museum of Old and New Art (which boasts architecture almost as daring as its collection) and the design-forward Tasman, a Luxury Collection Hotel.
 To truly immerse yourself in the area’s abundant wildlife, consider a multi-day “great walk” on Maria Island, where the wombats are so plentiful that visitors are asked to sign a cheeky pledge that they won’t try to pick up or take a selfie with the cuddly-looking marsupials.

 Ecuador

 Straddling the equator, Ecuador’s Galápagos Islands experience stable warm weather throughout the year.
-From December through May, the volcanic island chain sees some light rainfall, which actually produces a calmer ocean—better for cruising, scuba diving, and snorkeling.
+The volcanic island chain sees some light rainfall from December through May, which actually produces a calmer ocean—better for cruising, scuba diving, and snorkeling.
 On Santa Cruz, San Cristóbal, Floreana, and Isabela—the only islands inhabited by humans—restaurants and hotel accommodations are simple (one reason why some people opt to explore the archipelago by ship).
-Still, most travelers don’t visit the Galápagos for a swanky experience; a trip to these islands is all about viewing the incredible variety of species that coexist within its ecosystem.
+Still, most travelers don’t visit the Galápagos for a swanky experience: A trip to these islands is all about viewing the incredible variety of species that coexist within the region’s ecosystem.

-On land, Galápagos tortoises, sea lions, flamingos, and marine iguanas bask casually and comfortably under the sun on white-sand beaches and in mangrove forests.
-But some of the archipelago’s best biodiversity-spotting occurs on the open ocean.
-Offshore, birds soar above the Pacific and sea lions glide at the water’s surface, both searching for fish to eat.
+On land, Galápagos tortoises, sea lions, and marine iguanas bask casually and comfortably under the sun on white-sand beaches and in mangrove forests.
 And underwater, a colorful world filled with fish, rays, sharks, and turtles awaits.
-To explore it, sign up with a local, PADI-certified shop for a day of scuba diving at world-class sites off the coast of islands such as Fernandina and Darwin.
+To explore those waters, sign up with a local, PADI-certified shop for a day of scuba diving at world-class sites off the coast of islands such as Fernandina and Darwin.

-A bright red building with a large open window; inside is a man with a white shirt, under a sign for La Perla de Caminito café
+Bright red exterior of a café with a large open window; inside is man in white shirt, under a sign for La Perla de Caminito

 Buenos Aires is filled with revered historic cafés like La Perla de Caminito, which has been open for more than 140 years.